weecology/website/content/authors/sk-morgan-ernest/_index.md

 ---
 # Display name
-title:  "   S K Morgan Ernest"
+title:  "Morgan Ernest"

+# Username (this should match the folder name and the name on publications)
+authors:
+- "sk-morgan-ernest"

 # Is this the primary user of the site?
 superuser: true